ppvg/node-boter/README.md

 ... and use it!

->  <Someone>: BoterBot: Good morning!
+    <Someone>: BoterBot: Good morning!
->  <MyBoter>: Good morning to you, too, Someone!
+    <MyBoter>: Good morning to you, too, Someone!

->
->  <Person>: good morning, boter.
+    <Person>: good morning, boter.
->  <MyBoter>: Good morning to you, too, Person!
+    <MyBoter>: Good morning to you, too, Person!

-Note that the `'BoterBot: '` prefix is automatically trimmed from the message, and `message.text` lower cased.
+Note that the "BoterBot: " prefix is automatically trimmed from the message, and `message.text` is lower cased.
 The original text (also trimmed, but not decapitalized) can be found in `message.original`.

 BoterBot allows you to listen to three kinds of events: